From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Offboard with 60-day transition support to find an alternative consultant

-Message: “My practice is evolving to serve growth-focused businesses at a higher level.
+“My practice is evolving to serve growth-focused businesses at a higher level.
 Your current engagement doesn’t align with this new direction.
 Here are your options.”

-Tier 2 (Middle Nine): Raised from $1,750 to $2,450 (40% increase)
+Tier 2 (Middle Nine): Raised from $1,750 to $2,450 (40% increase).

-Tier 3 (Top Five): Raised from $1,750 to $3,500 (100% increase, but positioned as $2,200 with premium tier upgrade)
+Tier 3 (Top Five): Raised from $1,750 to $3,500 (100% increase, positioned as $2,200 with a premium tier upgrade).

-Positioning: VIP tier with expanded scope, quarterly strategic planning, priority access, referral network connections, and executive-level partnership.
+Positioning: VIP tier with expanded scope, quarterly strategic planning, priority access, referral network connections, and an executive-level partnership.

-Message: “I want to double down on partnerships like ours.
+“I want to double down on partnerships like ours.
 I’m creating a premium tier for my best clients with significantly expanded value.
 Here’s what that looks like.”

 Week 4-6: Client Transition Period